There are two main types of lung cancer: non-small cell

 and spreads more slowly than small cell lung cancer.

-cancers are adenocarcinoma.1 This type often begins
+Adenocarcinoma.
+This type often begins

 near the outside surface of the lung and may vary both in size and how fast it